pluma/mixed/README.md

 ## mixable(ctor:Function):Function

 Creates a wrapper around the given constructor function that can be called either as a constructor (using the `new` keyword) or as a mixin (with the object to mix into as the sole argument).
+The constructor's prototype will be copied to the wrapper function.

 If called as a mixin, this wrapper behaves exactly as if `mixin` was called directly.